Crypto event sponsor brand-safety in one scroll

 Legal-grey activity is the highest band ($500K-plus) because it pulls all audiences.
 Regulator action against an event partner inside the sponsor earned-media radius creates the kind of search-result snippet that locks the sponsor logo into the story for 6 to 18 months.

-ROI-poisoning attendee mismatch is the cheapest row ($25K to $80K) because the audience that bolts is the buyer audience the sponsor was hoping to reach.
+ROI-poisoning attendee mismatch is the lowest-cost row ($25K to $80K) because the audience that bolts is the buyer audience the sponsor was hoping to reach.
 Opportunity cost, not reputation cost.
-Most sponsors recover inside the next-cycle commit.
+Most sponsors recover the brand position inside the next-cycle commit, and the durability question reduces to whether the events team rebuilds the qualification protocol for the next event in the same vertical.

 A strip club scandal at a major crypto industry event triggers sponsor backlash